splunk/splunk-app-for-dspt-compliance/README.md

 Please refer to the [Splunk Documentation](https://docs.splunk.com/Documentation/AddOns/released/Overview/Installingadd-ons) for guidance on installing the Add-On in your environment.
 The app needs to be installed on the SH tier.

 #### Configure Cyber Alerts Indexing
-By default the app comes with a pre-configured and enabled input named `main`, that will daily fetch cyber alerts via NHS REST API and store them in the default index.
+By default the app comes with a pre-configured and disabled input named `main`, that will daily fetch cyber alerts via NHS REST API and store them in the default index.

 For customizations or additional feeds, from your Splunk instance Web Interface:
 * Browse to *Settings / Data Inputs*